 My friend Mary hosted a week-long Ukrainian egg decorating party at her house every year.
 This was such a treat for me and the kids!
 The challenge of intricate, layered designs was inspiring.

 It’s a bit more involved to set up with the dyes, beeswax, candles, and special kistka tools, but so worth the investment and effort.

 Here’s a handy tutorial => Ukrainian Easter Egg Tutorial

-Note: Don’t eat eggs decorated with pysanky egg dye and young children should be monitored very closely when using it.
+Note: Don’t eat eggs decorated with pysanky egg dye.
+Young children should be monitored very closely when using these dyes.